What’s the best way to save?

 Example 1: Multiple Contributors

-The Edvest Account Owner (Parent) contributes $5,000 to their child’s (Megan’s) account, a Grandparent also contributes $5,000 to Megan’s account, and a family friend also contributes $5,000 to Megan’s account during the 2024 tax year – the parent, grandparent, and family-friend can all claim the $5,000 Wisconsin state tax deduction on their 2024 Wisconsin state incomes taxes (if their filing status is married filing joint or single).
+The Edvest Account Owner (Parent) contributes $5,000 to their child’s (Megan’s) account, a Grandparent also contributes $5,000 to Megan’s account, and a family friend also contributes $5,000 to Megan’s account during the 2024 tax year – the parent, grandparent, and family-friend are eligible to claim the $5,000 Wisconsin state tax deduction on their 2024 Wisconsin state incomes taxes (if their filing status is married filing joint or single).

 Example 2: Multiple Beneficiaries

 Mr. & Mrs. Lee have Edvest 529 accounts for their 3 children and contribute $5,000 to each child’s account ($15,000 total).
 They also make a $5,000 gift contribution to their nephew’s account.
-When filing their Wisconsin state income taxes, as married filing jointly, they can claim a deduction of $20,000 from their income.
+When filing their Wisconsin state income taxes, as married filing jointly, are eligible to claim a deduction of $20,000 from their income.

 A Wisconsin taxpayer is permitted a deduction from Wisconsin adjusted gross income for a contribution to an account less any Qualified Withdrawals made during the tax year.
 Rollovers of the principal amount into an Edvest 529 account are eligible for the subtraction from state taxable income, subject to applicable yearly limitations.
 Amounts in excess of the current tax year’s deduction limit may be carried forward to future years and claimed as a subtraction subject to the yearly limitations.
 Wisconsin taxpayers should be aware that the Wisconsin 529 College Savings Program requires the use of a “first in, first out” method of accounting, meaning any withdrawals taken from a 529 account within 365 days of being contributed, or carried forward, must be added back to the filer’s taxable income for state tax purposes.